jacobobryant/biff/docs/01-tutorial/01-new-project.md

 `:msg` documents or `:user/foo`/`:user/bar` attributes in your database.
 Let's clear out the database to ensure we don't have any non-schema-conforming documents.
 Hit `Ctrl-C` in your terminal to stop the app, then run `rm -r storage/xtdb/`.
-Afterward, start the app up again with `bb dev`.
+Afterward, start the app up again with `clj -M:dev dev`.